2024

 Session 7:Nuclear Proliferation Challenges: Discussing the challenges associated with the spread of nuclear weapons and the implications for global security and diplomatic efforts

-Colloquium 2024: The Future of Geopolitical conflicts and cooperation
+The Future of Geopolitical Conflict and Cooperation

 Session 1: Navigating the Intersection: Exploring the Impact of Emerging Technologies on Global Geopolitical Dynamics